 For booking and registration details, please visit: http://aphtroconference.web.fc2.com/

-RIHSPI is a founding member of APHTRO.
+RIHSPI is a member of the APHTRO working group.

 The newly elected officers and trustees of RIHSPI are the following: